twse/random-stuff/FontCreator Data Files and Registry Keys.md

 As of version 12.0.0.2560, a proofing button was added to the top right corner of the preview area (the feature is implemented since version 13.0).

 ### OpenType Layout Feature Editor (`TCODEEDITORFORM`)
-* Dropdown list – Selecting OTLFD (OpenType Layout Feature Designer), VOLT (Microsoft VOLT) or FAE will either discard code changes or load the original code.
+* Dropdown list – Selecting OTLFD (OpenType Layout Feature Designer), VOLT (Microsoft VOLT) or FAE will either discard changes or load the original code.
 The feature is for debug purpose only.
 * Checkbox: **VOLT.UseGlyphIds** – For use with fonts with Microsoft VOLT projects only.
 The value at the beginning starts with Debug and a colon.

 ### Font Test Window (`TFONTTESTFORM`)